See what's streaming in February

 What's new on Netflix, Amazon Prime, Hulu in February

-"The Looming Tower" Season 1 premiere - Based on the Pulitzer-Prize winning book, this drama traces the rising threat of Osama Bin Laden and Al-Qaeda in the late 1990s and what may have inadvertently set the path for the tragedy of 9/11.(Hulu)
+"The Looming Tower" Season 1 premiere: Based on the Pulitzer-Prize winning book, this drama traces the rising threat of Osama Bin Laden and Al-Qaeda in the late 1990s and what may have inadvertently set the path for the tragedy of 9/11.(Hulu)

 What's new on Netflix, Amazon Prime, Hulu in February